Soufflé Pancakes Recipe

 Flip the pancakes

 Use a thin spatula to lift the edges of the pancakes and check the color of the bases.
+A fish spatula, which is long, thin, and great at handling delicate treats, is ideal for this job.
 Once you see that they are a nice, golden brown color, they are ready to be flipped.
 If they're not quite brown yet, you can let them cook for another minute or two.

 Add raspberries and serve

-Remove the pancake from the pan and plate them as you wish.
-Be sure to scatter the raspberries on top and then drizzle over the maple syrup.
-"These are great on their own, the sugar in the batter adds just enough sweetness for them to be delicious by themselves," Bryant suggests."They'd be great with peanut butter, sliced banana and a drizzle of dark chocolate too!
+Remove the pancakes from the pan and plate them as you wish.
+We recommend a scattering of raspberries and a drizzle of maple syrup, but the possibilities are endless.
+"These are great on their own; the sugar in the batter adds just enough sweetness for them to be delicious by themselves," Bryant suggests."They'd be great with peanut butter, sliced banana, and a drizzle of dark chocolate, too.
 Or served with an abundance of fresh fruit and cream.
 However you like your pancakes really!"

 Be sure to eat these fast.
 "These are really best eaten as soon as they've been cooked, due to the fact that they deflate," Bryant shares.
 "They could be stored in the fridge for one or two days, but they wouldn't be anywhere near as good as they are fresh from the pan."